sseek001/public-fall23-aveerasa/syllabus.md

 Each student must check the class Canvas site and email daily.
 You should use our class Canvas Discussion Board to ask and answer general course-related questions.
 I will use Canvas Announcements to notify you about important updates (assignment deadline changes, office hours cancellations, etc.).

-### Attendance (in-person and online students)
+### Attendance

 Since much of the course is based on discussion and in-class work, I expect you to arrive on time for class.
 Your grade will be affected if you are consistently tardy.
 If you have to miss a class, you are responsible checking the course Canvas site to find any assignments or notes you may have missed.
 Students may leave after 15 minutes if the instructor or a guest lecturer does not arrive in that time.

-If there are days on which the scheduled class meeting time is cancelled due to weather, there may still be assignments made and due.
+If there are days on which the scheduled class meeting time is cancelled due to weather or other events, there may still be assignments made and due.
 A post will be made to Canvas Announcements whenever the class meeting is cancelled.

 ### Classroom Conduct